 Nobody says “I had a lovely day; the high point was staring out the window”.
 But, maybe they should.

 ‘Not everything which cannot be deemed useful is useless’ wrote Josef Pieper.
-For while science, accounting, exercising and eating are all useful, others, such as art, music, and quiet contemplation, while being ostensibly ‘useless’, perform an incredibly important function.
-They may calm, uplift, inspire, and move us; but we don’t necessarily do them for such utilitarian purposes.
+For while science, accounting, exercising and eating are all useful, other activities, such as art, music, poetry, and quiet contemplation, while being ostensibly ‘useless’, perform an incredibly important function.
+They calm, uplift, inspire, and move us; but we don’t necessarily do them for such utilitarian purposes.
 We do them, simply, because we like them.
 There is value in the useless.

 Our mind is like an upside-down cone.
 As we go throughout the day, thoughts will fill the cone from the point, up; thoughts at the bottom stay there, and new thoughts pile on top.
-But, when we contemplate, by monumentally small acts such as staring out the window, the gravity of thought loses sway; thoughts once at the bottom can rise to the surface again and become objects of attention.
+But, when we contemplate with such (insignificant yet monumentally important) acts like staring out the window, the gravity of thought loses sway; thoughts once at the bottom can rise to the surface again and become objects of attention.

 For it is the nature of quiet contemplation that you do not do it with a goal in mind; to achieve usefulness from it.
 It cannot be taken, it must be granted.
-The ancients called this ‘grace’; we might call it an ‘epiphany’.
-You cannot force an epiphany; you must let it come to you.
+The ancients called this ‘grace’; we call it ‘epiphany’.
+Like grace, you cannot force an epiphany; you must let it come to you.

 Have you ever tried to remember a name or think of a certain word, but the more you try, the further away it seems to go?
 But then, in the midst of eating dinner or as you’re about to fall asleep, it just hits you?

 The ancients understood well that when presented with a problem, sometimes, the solution is not found by strain or exertion, but by giving up and letting the solution come to us.
 This is the usefulness of the useless, and the greatest quality in aimlessly staring out of one’s window.